-Vicki is a successful businesswoman with over 25 years’ experience as a Director of private companies and superannuation funds.
-She has substantial experience across property investment, development and management, and a thorough understanding of family business growth, diversification and restructurings.
+Vicki is a successful businesswoman with over 30 years’ experience as a Director of private companies and superannuation funds.
+She has substantial experience across property investment, development and management, and a thorough understanding of business growth, diversification and restructurings.
 Vicki is passionate about mental health issues, having been a carer for over 20 years of a family member suffering with mental distress.
 She has also had extensive involvement in community organisations and sporting groups.
-Vicki has a Bachelor of Commerce degree from UWA, a Certificate in Export Competence from Monash University, and is a Graduate of the Australian Institute of Company Directors.
-Vicki sits on the Richmond Wellbeing Corporate Governance Committee and Finance Committee
+Vicki has a Bachelor of Commerce degree from the University of Western Australia, a Certificate in Export Competence from Monash University, and is a Graduate of the Australian Institute of Company Directors.
+Vicki is a member of the Richmond Wellbeing Corporate Governance and Finance Committees.

-Paul O’Farrell is a chartered accountant and risk management professional with over 25 years international experience in the corporate recovery and banking industries.
-His specific areas of expertise include impaired asset management, credit risk management, corporate recovery insolvency and enterprise risk management.
-Paul gained his experience at Coopers & Lybrand, PricewaterhouseCoopers and National Australia Bank in Ireland, Australia, South Korea and the USA.
+Paul O’Farrell is a Chartered Accountant and risk management professional with over 25 years international experience in the banking and corporate recovery industries.
+His specific areas of expertise include banking advisory, credit risk management, enterprise risk management and governance.
+Paul gained his experience at Coopers & Lybrand, PricewaterhouseCoopers, National Australia Bank and Bankwest in Ireland, Australia, South Korea and the USA.

 Joydeep is a Chartered Accountant with over 20 years’ experience in advising organization’s on business, finance and taxation affairs.
 He brings with him extensive corporate , non-for-profit and government sector finance and governence skills.
 Joydeep has served on various boards and committees, including Southern Country Health Governing Council, Chair of WA Country Health Service Audit & Risk Committee and a member of the Katanning Health Serivce.
 Joydeep holds a Bachelor of Commerce degree from Curtin University, is a fellow of Chartered Accountants Australia, a Chartered Tax Adviser with the Tax Insitute and a Graduate of the Australian Institue of Company Directors.